Our Services

 Discuss risks and benefits with your doctor.
 When symptoms of critical AS appear, valve replacement often offers the best outcome.

 Aortic stenosis can be managed effectively—especially when caught early.
 If you notice chest pain, breathlessness or fainting, don't wait.
-Consider using a free online tool to check your symptoms for Aortic Stenosis (AS) and better understand which warning signs warrant immediate medical attention.
+You can check your symptoms now using a free AI symptom checker to better understand which warning signs warrant immediate medical attention and help prepare for your doctor's visit.

 Remember: only a healthcare professional can confirm a diagnosis and recommend treatment.
 If you have any life-threatening or serious concerns, speak to your doctor or head to the nearest emergency department immediately.
 Your heart health deserves prompt attention.